clayne/hacktical-c/malloc/README.md

 }
 ```

-A set of macros are provided to simplify usage.
-The `_x()` variants are meant for internal use with bare `struct hc_malloc`-pointers, while the outer layer adds `&(m)->malloc` to avoid having to type it out at every use.
+A set of macros are provided to simplify usage. `_x()`-variants are meant mostly for internal use with bare `struct hc_malloc`-pointers, while the outer layer adds `&(m)->malloc` to avoid having to type it out at every use.

 ```C
 #define __hc_acquire(m, _m, s) ({